GRiker/calibre-plugin-logger/README.md

 Calibre plugin logger
 =====================

-A python server that logs metrics posted from calibre plugins.
+A python client and server that logs metrics posted from calibre plugins.